What you may not realize is that you can volunteer virtually anywhere (although in hospitals and clinics this can be limited).

 The big surprise came at my high school graduation ceremony when I was presented with a $3000 scholarship to help fund my first year of college.
 Totally unexpected!

 During the same period, I began helping an older gentleman, Mr. Craig, doing work for him and his wife around their home.
-They had an acre of land to care for, and Mr. Craig taught me to plant crops, dig ditches for water irrigation, clean gutters, prune trees, wash windows, help fix a carburetor and pretty much anything else you could imagine.
+They had an acre of land to care for, and Mr. Craig taught me to plant crops, dig ditches for water irrigation, clean gutters, prune trees, wash windows, help fix a carburetor, and anything else you could imagine.